JuhoKangas/JuhoKangas/README.md

 ### 🔭 I’m currently working on ...
 - Learning C programming in [@hivehelsinki](https://www.github.com/hivehelsinki)
 - Full Stack open Course by University of Helsinki MOOC
+- Head of External Relations in Hexagon ry

+### 🌻 Also working on ...
 - Getting better at climbing

-### 🌻 Also working as ...
-- Head of External Relations in Hexagon ry
+- Going on adventures, this year will include biking the west coast of Finland and another kayak expedition to the outer archipelago of Kokkola

 [![Juho's GitHub stats](https://github-readme-stats.vercel.app/api?username=JuhoKangas&show_icons=true&theme=darcula)](https://github.com/anuraghazra/github-readme-stats)